ankoure/gtfs-to-postgres/README.md

+# WIP-More needs to be updated before using

 # GTFS to MySQL
-Load GTFS into a MySQL database
+Load GTFS into a Postgres database

 ## Overview